sedi-ghiasi/LA588_Sedi/projctproposal/proposal.md

 ## __Objectives:__
 The main objectives of this project are:
-	-To evaluate and compare the microclimates in each neighborhood of Des Moines, Iowa.
+	_To evaluate and compare the microclimates in each neighborhood of Des Moines, Iowa.
-	-To present the results in a visually appealing and easy-to-understand format.
+	_To present the results in a visually appealing and easy-to-understand format.
-	-To provide insights into the factors that influence microclimates in different areas of the city.
+	-_To provide insights into the factors that influence microclimates in different areas of the city.

 ## __Methodology:____
 To achieve our objectives, we will follow these steps: